RepoDynamics/PyPackIT/docs/website/source/index.md

 :text-align: center
 :class-img-top: dark-light icon-image

-Dive into our Manual section for detailed step-by-step instructions on using {{meta.project.name}} efficiently.
+Dive into our Manual section for detailed step-by-step instructions on using {{pp_meta.project.name}} efficiently.
 From setting up your project to deploying it, this comprehensive guide covers all essential aspects of package development and maintenance.